 The MCAA staff is second to none and I would recommend that anyone looking to improve their coaching acumen and athlete/coach relationships to enroll and pursue the program at Concordia University.
 Every one I dealt with from advisors to online assistance personnel was knowledgeable and helpful in guiding me through the program.
 The online aspect of the program, though challenging at times, is very user friendly and provides no excuses for not being successful in the program.

 In the future, if I can ever be of service to you or your staff feel please free to contact me.
 I am proud to be an Eagle for life and look forward to impacting the lives of those that I coach and mentor in a more positive and confident manner due to the knowledge gained from the MCAA program."

 Varsity Football Coach – Coronado High School Henderson, NV

-This program has allowed me to work full-time
+This process has allowed me to pull coaching techniques into my classroom

 “I wish to express my wholehearted thanks to the staff of Concordia University’s MCAA program.
 Their instruction and guidance have made these past two years a wonderfully challenging experience.”